Orthotics for Plantar Fasciitis

 Boot Style Cast

-These boots provide the most support and best stretch of all the orthotics for plantar fasciitis, staying in place well all night.
-They are made up of a light-weight frame, foam padding and three adjustable padded straps.
+Boot Style Casts provide the most support and best stretch of all the orthotics for plantar fasciitis They are made up of a light-weight frame, foam padding and three adjustable padded straps so stay in place really well all night.
 Some have an extra foam wedge that can be used if you want to increase the stretch further over time.

 The downsides of plantar fasciitis night splints like these are that some people find them a bit cumbersome and not particularly comfortable to sleep in and they are not designed to wear when walking.
-They do however tend to be the most effective orthotics for plantar fasciitis, receiving average ratings of 4.3/5
+They do however tend to be the most effective orthotics for plantar fasciitis.

 Sleep Supports

-This plantar fasciitis night splint fits like a normal long sock, but has Velcro and fabric straps so you can pull the ankle and toes up.
-It is lightweight and made of woven fabric.
+Night Sock Plantar Fasciitis Splints fits like a normal long sock, but have Velcro and fabric straps so you can pull the ankle and toes up to stretch the plantar fascia and calf all night.

 What Else Can Help?